Lukasz93P/doctrine-domain-id-types/README.md

             class: Ramsey\Uuid\Doctrine\UuidGenerator
 ```

-# End of ragment of ramsey's uuid-doctrine documentation
+## End of fragment of ramsey's uuid-doctrine documentation

-# AggregateId capabilities provided by this package:
+## AggregateId capabilities provided by this package:

 ```php
 <?php